Punjab National Bank launches festive offer, waives loan processing charges

-PNB now offers an attractive interest rate starting from 6.80% on home loans and 7.15% on car loans.
-The Bank is also offering personal loans to the public from 8.95%, which is one of the lowest in the industry.
-Bank has also announced offering home loan top-up at an attractive rate of interest.
+PNB now offers an interest rate starting from 6.80 percent on home loans and 7.15 percent on car loans.
+The Bank is also offering personal loans to the public from 8.95 percent.
+The Bank has also announced offering home loan top-up at an attractive rate of interest, according to a press statement.

 Customers can avail of the exciting offer – available till December 31, 2021 - through any of the PNB's branches around the country or via digital channels.